joewils/SinatraNFSN/README.md

 Check the file `/home/logs/daemon_sinatra.log` for log and error messages.
 Most importantly, make sure the daemon is running as "me" *not* "web".
 Otherwise, Ruby will fail to find the right gems and give an error on starting the server.
 Also check that the proxy port is the same as what Sinatra/Thin is listening on.

 The app might break on NFSN realm updates.
-If you're getting errors about an incorrect bundler version, even when running `bundle update --bundler`, try deleting Gemfile.lock and running `bundle install --path ~/.gem` again.
+If you're getting errors about an incorrect bundler version, even when running `bundle update --bundler`, try deleting Gemfile.lock and running `bundle install` again.

 ## License